-Use this document to guide you along the challenge.
-In our list and for our challenge, we define a park property as land that is owned, operated and maintained by your Parks department.
-People may not know that the Farmers Market or golf courses are part of the parks department but they are and they are maintained and managed by parks staff.
-Regardless of how you define a park, we encourage you to get out and see all that the Ann Arbor Parks and Recreation department offers to inspire community, recreation and environmental stewardship through our diverse collection of park owned properties.
-And of course we don't have a monopoly on parks as the University of Michigan and Washtenaw County parks add to the park opportunities available in our town.
+In our list and for our challenge, we define a park property as land that is owned and/or maintained by your Parks department.
+People may not know that the Farmers Market and the golf courses are part of the parks department but they are maintained and managed by parks staff.
+Regardless of how you define a park, we encourage you to get out and see all that the Ann Arbor Parks and Recreation department offers to inspire community, recreation and environmental stewardship through our diverse collection of park properties.
+For a list of the park properties and their websites, visit Parks & Places.
+The University of Michigan and Washtenaw County parks add to the park opportunities available here in 'Tree Town'!

 Know Before You Go!